Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Holy Casting**

     You learn the *thaumaturgy*, *protection from evil and good*, and *detect evil and good* spells.
-You can cast protection from evil and good or detect evil and good once without expending a spell slot, and you regain the ability to do so when you finish a long rest.
+You can cast protection from evil and good or detect evil and good once without expending a :rsc-spell-slot: **Spell Slot**, and you regain the ability to do so when you finish a long rest.

     If you already know *thaumaturgy*, you gain another cantrip from the Cleric spell list.